Introduction

 Policy enforcement

-Beyond the capture of data, reverse web proxies should provide protection and enforcement capabilities.
+Beyond capturing data, reverse web proxies should provide protection and enforcement capabilities.
 There are other functional requirements that may be needed for business reasons.

-The PSPF requires that NCEs implement the Essential Eight, including Application Control.
-Application Control requires preventing the running of code (applications, macros, java and flash) unless it is explicitly permitted.
+The PSPF requires that NCEs implement the Essential Eight, including application control.
+Application control requires preventing the running of code (applications, macros, java and flash) unless it is explicitly permitted.
 Organisations implementing a defence-in-depth approach should prevent content from being uploaded to their web services through security policy defined through reverse web proxies.
 Content uploaded to an organisation’s web services should be passed through reverse web proxies that can inspect for and prevent unapproved content.

 To be an effective security control (and to provide defence-in-depth), reverse web proxies need to have anti-malware capabilities.
 A non-exhaustive list of capabilities to detect and prevent the transfer of malware into and out of a security domain includes: